Oba032/Watch_repository/README.md

 ## For this to work you additionally need access to a 3rd party app for the extraction of health data:
-       1. In the app store of your Iphone, search for "Health Auto Export"
+       1. In the app store of your Iphone, search for "Health Auto Export" or visit this link "https://apps.apple.com/us/app/health-auto-export-json-csv/id1115567069"
-       2. Find the app called "Health Auto Export - JSON+CSV" developed by Lybron Sobers.
+       2. Find the app called "Health Auto Export - JSON+CSV" developed by Lybron Sobers and download it.

-       3.
+## To extract your data